foogaro/stream-write-behind/README.md

 When either the maximum attempts are reached or the timeout occurs, the message is moved to a Dead Letter Queue (DLQ) stream.
 This DLQ serves as a holding area for messages requiring further attention, allowing for debugging and potential reprocessing.
 By using the DLQ, the library ensures that no data is lost, providing a safety net for handling unprocessed messages in a controlled and recoverable manner.

+## Why Choose This Library

+Redis offers several mechanisms for notifying data changes, as detailed in its [documentation](https://redis.io/docs/latest/develop/use/keyspace-notifications/):

+> Keyspace notifications allow clients to subscribe to Pub/Sub channels in order to receive events affecting the Redis data set in some way.
+>
+> ...
+>
+> Redis Pub/Sub is fire and forget; that is, if your Pub/Sub client disconnects, and reconnects later, all the events delivered during the time the client was disconnected are lost.

+Another option is the Redis Gears module, which enables users to inject custom code (C, JVM, Python and JavaScript) triggered by specific conditions.
+However, it still relies on keyspace notifications, inheriting Redis Pub/Sub fire and forget approach.

+For a more reliable and persistent solution, Redis Streams provide an ideal match.
+Redis Streams support event persistence, ensuring messages are not lost during temporary disconnects.
+They are also replayable, allowing consumers to reprocess events if necessary.
+By leveraging Redis Streams, this library ensures dependable, consistent data updates across systems, offering a robust alternative to traditional Pub/Sub notifications for applications that require durability and consistency in caching and data synchronization.

 # Disclaimer

 The Write-Behind-Streaming library is designed to facilitate efficient data caching and synchronization using the write-behind pattern.
 However, it is essential to carefully evaluate the suitability of this caching approach for your specific use case, especially in systems with stringent consistency requirements.